How to Fix Go Back to Windows 10 Button Not Working on Windows 11

 Deleting this folder permanently disables the Go back option.

-If you are still within the rollback window, extending it may help.
+If you are still within the rollback window, extending it may give you additional time to decide whether to return to Windows 10 before the rollback option expires.

 1. Open Command Prompt as administrator